A Celiac’s Gluten Free Guide to South Korea

 Biwon Tteokjip rice cakes.
 Photo by Montana Lopez.

-• The 10-won-shop-that-shall-not-be-named (Naver link): We found our very first 100% GF 10 won bread at the corner of Namdaemun-ro and Myeongdong 2-gil just outside a The Plain jewelry shop.
+• The 10-won-shop-that-shall-not-be-named (Naver link): 100% GF 10 won bread at the corner of Namdaemun-ro and Myeongdong 2-gil, just outside a The Plain jewelry shop.
 For those unfamiliar: 10 Won Bread (sibwonppang) is a popular Korean street food and is shaped like a giant 10 won coin.
 I cannot find the name of this tiny food stall anywhere; however, if you search for “The Plain” on Naver and go to the 85-6 Myeong-dong location, delicious and rice flour-filled 10 won bread will be just outside the entrance.
 You can even see its bright yellow signage on the Naver street view.
-100% recommend.

 Busan Temple - gluten free South Korea guide